alexanderbazhenoff/ansible-collection-linux/roles/bareos/README.md

 #### 7. Copy Bareos configs without reinstall

-You can upload configs to already installed Bareos without comonents re-install, but you need to set what component(s) should be restarted to apply configuration change in `bareos_components` variable.
+You can upload configs to already installed Bareos without components re-install, but you need to set what component(s) should be restarted to apply configuration change in `bareos_components` variable.
 The example belows shows how to apply bareos-dir, bareos-sd, bareos-fd and Bareos Web UI (by restart Apache web server):